 Mortgages today are considered “Jumbo” when the loan amount exceeds the prevailing conforming loan limit.
-In most parts of the country, Nevada and Clark County included, the conforming loan limit is $548,250.
+In most parts of the country, Nevada and Clark County included, the conforming loan limit for 2022 is $647,200.
 But in places where local real estate values are much higher compared to other parts of the country, these places are labeled “high cost.”

-In these areas, the conforming loan limit can be as high as $822,375.
+In these areas, the conforming loan limit can be as high as $970,800 for a single (1) unit property.
 Anything above these conforming limits is a jumbo loan.
 Like conforming loans, jumbo mortgages offer multiple options for Las Vegas home buyers, providing more loan choices today than there were just a few years ago.

 The first decision to make when choosing a jumbo mortgage is whether to take out a fixed rate loan or an adjustable rate mortgage.
 Depending upon a couple of considerations, one or the other will be your ideal choice.
 When someone is buying a higher end home and intends to keep the property for the long haul, a fixed rate loan is probably the best choice.